Learn More About Python Classes in Atlanta

 If you already know your HTML, CSS, and JavaScript, you might consider learning another language, preferably a compiled one, that will give you an understanding of what other, more involved, languages are like.
 Starting two languages at the same time is never a good idea, so get a firm grasp on Python before branching out into something else.
 What that something else should be is a matter of debate, with the primary choices being C# and Java.
 If there is a consensus on the issue, it would be in favor of C#, which is easier to read than Java (although nowhere as easy to read as Python) and comes complete with libraries and documentation courtesy of the language’s originator, Microsoft.
 Java, being open source, is a little messier than C#, but it arguably poses a comparable challenge to Python speakers.

-Industries That Use Python
+Atlanta Industries That Use Python

 Data Science

-Perhaps Python’s most pertinent application in the business world is the data science without which today’s businesses wouldn’t know what to do next.
-That applies to Atlanta’s enormous corporate entities like Home Depot, UPS, and Delta Air Lines, which have entire departments devoted to nothing but this processing of data, down to small companies and even single proprietors who pore over their Google Analytics as though they were a crystal ball.
+Perhaps Python’s most pertinent application in the business world is data science, without which today’s businesses wouldn’t know what to do next.
+That applies to Atlanta’s enormous corporate entities like Home Depot, UPS, and Delta Air Lines, which have entire departments devoted to nothing but this processing of data, down to small companies and even single proprietors who pore over their Google Analytics as though it were a crystal ball.
 There’s a lot more to data science than Google Analytics, and a combination of Python’s scalability and libraries like NumPy and pandas can turn Big Data into big information.

 Software Development